freedomofpress/securedrop-docs/docs/glossary.rst

 Instructions for using the *Journalist Workstation* are available in our :doc:`Journalist Guide <journalist>`.

+.. _glossary_landing_page:

 Landing Page
 ------------
 The *Landing Page* is the public-facing webpage for a SecureDrop instance.
 This page is hosted as a standard (i.e. non-Tor) webpage on the news organization's site.
-It provides first instructions for potential sources.
+It provides first instructions for potential sources and includes the instance's :ref:`Source Interface <glossary_source_interface>` address.

 Monitor Server
 --------------

 The *Monitor Server* keeps track of the *Application Server* and sends out an email alert if something seems wrong.
 Only system admins connect to this server, and they may only do so using Tor.

+.. _glossary_onion_service:

 Onion Service
 -------------